L. P. Frans Stadium

 L.P.
 Frans Stadium is a stadium in Hickory, North Carolina.
-It is primarily used for baseball, and is the home field of the Hickory Crawdads Minor League Baseball team of the South Atlantic League.
 It was built in 1993 and has a fixed seating capacity of roughly 4,000.
+It is primarily used for baseball, and is the home field of the Hickory Crawdads Minor League Baseball team previously of the South Atlantic League.
+In July 2024, MiLB announced that the Crawdads will join the Carolina League in 2025.